DhruvPareek/TheBookFund/README.md

 ## How to Use
 #### Part 1: Generate The Proof
    Follow these steps in the circuits/src folder, these steps are analagous to the Usage Guide for ZKEmail: https://docs.zk.email/zk-email-verifier/usage-guide
+   1. Run `yarn install`
-   1. Follow the ZKEmail setup guide to download necessary packages: https://docs.zk.email/zk-email-verifier/setup
+   2. Follow the ZKEmail setup guide to download necessary packages: https://docs.zk.email/zk-email-verifier/setup
-   2. Install Rust and Circom: https://docs.circom.io/getting-started/installation/#installing-dependencies
+   3. Install Rust and Circom: https://docs.circom.io/getting-started/installation/#installing-dependencies
-   3. Compile the DhruvEmailVerifier.circom circuit `circom -l node_modules DhruvEmailVerifier.circom -o --r1cs --wasm --sym --c --O0`
+   4. Compile the DhruvEmailVerifier.circom circuit `circom -l ../node_modules DhruvEmailVerifier.circom -o --r1cs --wasm --sym --c --O0`
-   4. Enter circuits/helpers and run `npx ts-node inputs.ts` to generate the inputs for the circuit.
+   5. Enter circuits/helpers and run `npx ts-node inputs.ts` to generate the inputs for the circuit.
 You can see at the bottom of inputs.ts that it is preset to use the LakEmail.eml file to generate inputs.
+   6. Compute the witness with the command `node DhruvEmailVerifier_js/generate_witness.js DhruvEmailVerifier_js/DhruvEmailVerifier.wasm ../helpers/inputLak.json witness.wtns`
+   7. Run Phase 2 of the Powers of Tau Ceremony.
+Follow the initial setup steps and then start from step 11 here: https://github.com/iden3/snarkjs
+        - To avoid out-of-memory errors in snarkjs for large circuits, increase Node.js memory with node --max-old-space-size=<size>, where <size> is in kilobytes.
+              `node --max-old-space-size=614400 ./../node_modules/.bin/snarkjs`
+        - To download the powersoftau file: `wget https://storage.googleapis.com/zkevm/ptau/powersOfTau28_hez_final_22.ptau`
+        - This is computationally intensive, so a lot of these steps I've needed run on an AWS EC2 isntance.
+   8. Once you have your proof, run `snarkjs zkey export soliditycalldata public.json proof.json` to get the inputs for the verify() function from the smart contract.

+#### Part 2: Verify Proof + Redeem USDC
+   1. Deposit USDC into TheFund.sol.
+   2. Call VerifyEmail() in TheFund.sol with the paramters being the result of step 8 from part 1.
+   3. Then call claimFunds() with the email address parameter being the receiver of the email used to generate the proof in part 1.
+For the example given from earlier in the ReadMe file, the parameter would be "joebruin@g.ucla.edu".
+   4. Wait about 15-30 seconds for the oracle to complete its process and USDC to be sent to your wallet.

 ## Other Possibilities
 ZKEmail creates a very powerful ability to link Web2 and Web3 identity, allowing people to prove some sort of web2 identity (in this case email address) on-chain.
 I built on that to programmatically send/receive money based on a web2 identity.